tamberg/pi-cam/README.md

 ## Take pictures
 - Plug the power cable into the Pi and a socket
 - Wait for the Pi to start up (can take a few minutes)
-- Wait for the camera to take pictures (one per minute)
+- Wait for the camera to take pictures (every 1 minute)

 ## Browse pictures
 On your computer.